byoso/django-silly-stripe/README.md

 ]

 SILLY_STRIPE = {
-    'config_name': 'test' # or whatever name your config is }
+    'config_name': 'test' # or whatever name your first config will be }

 ```